akosgamer1000/webshop_asztali/docs/ui/hooks/Login/README.md

 ## File

-hooks/login/useGetlogged.tsx
+hooks/login/useGetUserId.tsx

 ## Description

-Authentication Hook - Get Logged User
+User ID Retrieval Hook

-A custom hook that fetches and manages the currently logged-in user's information.
+A custom hook that consistently provides the current user's ID, retrieving it from either the Redux store or decoding it from the JWT token.
-It handles various authentication states and error conditions, including:
-- Network errors
-- Authentication failures
-- Server errors
-- Session expiration

-The hook automatically logs out the user if their session is invalid or expired.

-This hook provides a standardized way to access the current user's authentication state and handle the associated loading states and error messages.
+This ensures that the user ID is always available, even if there are timing issues with localStorage or the Redux store.

 ## Author